Your favorite ring leaves a rash around your finger. Your earlobes turn red when you wear a pair of earrings.

 Talk to your doctor or dermatologist about rashes, blistering, and itchiness.
 Your doctor can diagnose your metal allergy by conducting allergy tests.

-Known metal allergies can be treated at home with simple, over-the-counter products.
-At-home metal allergy treatments include:
+Known allergies to nickel or other metals can be treated at home with simple, over-the-counter products.
+At-home nickel allergy treatments include:

 See a doctor if these treatments do not alleviate the symptoms.
 If your rash is infected, doctors may treat it with antibiotics.
 Doctors may also prescribe the following medicines to reduce skin irritation: